 Candy Corn Cupcakes

 Halloween is just around the corner and Executive Pastry Chef and Partner Yasmin Gutierrez of Beatrix is sharing a delicious cupcake recipe inspired by everyone’s favorite Halloween candy: candy corn.
-Check out this recipe for Candy Corn Cupcakes!
-These spooky cupcakes will be available from October 24 – October 31 at all Beatrix locations.
+Serve on a spooky platter and enjoy these Candy Corn Cupcakes!

 Candy Corn Cupcakes